S-Plan: February

 The IRA had been declared an illegal organisation under the Constitution (Declaration of Unlawful Association) Order passed 18 June 1936, but the Irish Free State Government had only used this power on a few IRA volunteers. Éamon de Valera spoke about the IRA and S-Plan in the Dáil for two hours.
-He said that the IRA had no right to assume the title "Irish Republican Government" and that the then Irish Minister for Justice, PJ Ruttledge, planned to bring "energetic measures" before the house to combat the IRA.
+He said that the IRA had no right to assume the title "Irish Republican Government" and that the Irish Minister for Justice, PJ Ruttledge, planned to bring "energetic measures" before the house to combat the IRA.